sahibkhokhar/grok-discord-bot/README.md

 - source links will be provided (if `SHOW_SOURCES="true"`)

 ### image generation usage
-to generate images, include the word "image" in your message (restricted to authorized users only):
+to generate images, include the word "image" in your message (available to all users):
 - `@YourBotName image a cat sitting on a rainbow`
 - `@YourBotName image cyberpunk cityscape at night`
 - `@YourBotName image abstract art with geometric shapes`

 when image generation is used:
-- only users listed in `ALLOWED_IMAGE_USERS` can use this feature
-- unauthorized users will receive a "not allowed" message
-- the bot will show both your original prompt and the AI-revised prompt
+- the bot will show your original prompt and may include a revised prompt
-- the generated image will be displayed in an embedded format
+- the generated image is attached directly in the channel
-- each image costs $0.07 to generate through the xAI API
+- powered by OpenAI `gpt-image-1`

 ### context behavior
 - **mentioning the bot**: uses the last 10 messages in the channel as context